korylprince/macos-device-attestation/README.md

   * `mem.FileStore`: in-memory, bounded, auto-expiring cache storage of files
 * `transport.Transport`: places a secret on a device.
 Currently there is one implementation:
   * `mdm.Transport`: uses an `mdm.MDM` (see below) to place the secret on a device via an InstallEnterpriseApplication command
+  * A `transport.Transport` can optionally implement an `attest.Transformer` interface that transforms client identifiers to server identifiers.
+This is used by `mdm.Transport` to transform client-sent serial numbers to MDM server UDIDs

 `mdm.MDM` is itself an interface that currently has one implementation:
 * `micromdm.MDM`: uses MicroMDM's API